kbat/docs/analysis/parallell/example.md

 Here, `pthread_create` creates a new thread and makes it executable.
 This routine can be called any number of times from anywhere within your code.
 The arguments of the function are the following

-* `thread`: a unique identifier for the new thread returned by the subroutine
+* `thread`: a unique identifier for the new thread
-* `attr`: an attribute object that may be used to set thread attributes.
-You can specify NULL for the default values.
+* `attr`: an attribute object, specify NULL for the default values (with attributes, we can e.g. define the thread's scheduling policy or thread stack-size, details that are too complicated for this tutorial, we will just look at *joinable* and *detached threads* later)
 * `start_routine`: the C++ routine that the thread will execute once it is created
-* `arg`: A single argument that may be passed to start_routine.
+* `arg`: a single argument that may be passed to start_routine.
 It must be passed by reference as a pointer cast of type void.
 NULL may be used if no argument is to be passed

 The maximum number of threads that may be created by a process is implementation dependent.
 Once created, threads are peers, and may create other threads. **There is no implied hierarchy or dependency between threads**.